p4rkerw/qpcr_design/mm10_Dclk1-ex-L.md

 RefSeq Accession: NM_001357475.1
 ```
+In the image below note how there are multiple transcripts in the gencode tracks

 3. Retrieve the DNA sequence of the gene using the Table Browser tool
 Tools > Table Browser